JEK-III/DPLandscapePaper/DP_Landscape.md

 ##Data publication with a traditional journal article
 The most familiar model to researchers is data published along with a traditional journal article.
 In the past, the article's publisher typically hosted the datset supplementary material, but that practice has been called into question.
+Journal websites aren't well suited to ensuring data preservation, and they don't provide any means of discovery except through the article.
 For instance, the [Journal of Neuroscience stopped publishing supplemental material in 2010][maunsell_announcement_2010].
 An alternate approach is to deposit the data in a repository such as [Dryad][dryad].

 Dryad originated in the ecology and evolutionary biology community, but has grown to accept data underlying any peer-reviewed or otherwise "reputable" publication.
-Dryad makes data avialable and citeable, but any assesment of validity is done as part of the peer-review of the article.
+Dryad makes data avialable and citeable, but any assesment of validity must be managed by the publisher of the article.
 For some kinds of data, in some fields, this has been the standard for a long time– microarray data, protein structure, nucelotide sequence.

 Journal websites aren't well suited to ensuring data preservation, and they don't provide any means of discovery except through the article.